Tara Aghaloo, DDS, MD, PhD

 Hard and Soft Tissue Engineering to Regenerate Mandibular Segmental Defects

-Tara Aghaloo is Associate Professor in Oral and Maxillofacial Surgery at the UCLA School of Dentistry.
-She completed dental school at UMKC, as well as Oral and Maxillofacial Surgery residency, a medical degree, and PhD in oral biology at UCLA.
-Her research is in bone biology and regeneration, while maintaining an active clinical practice focusing on implants and hard and soft tissue regeneration.
-She is also active in professional organizations where she is a board member of the Academy of Osseointegration, and section editor of the International Journal of Oral and Maxillofacial Implants.
+Dr. Tara Aghaloo is a Professor in Oral and Maxillofacial Surgery at the UCLA School of Dentistry.
+She completed her dental training at the University of Missouri-Kansas City, and Oral and Maxillofacial Surgery residency, MD, and PhD in Oral Biology at UCLA.
+She is a diplomate of the American Board of Oral and Maxillofacial Surgery, and is a board examiner for the specialty.
+She has a very active clinical practice focusing on bone and soft tissue regeneration, dental implant surgery, and osteonecrosis of the jaws.
+She is also active in professional organizations where she is the Associate Editor for the Journal of Oral and Maxillofacial Surgery, Past-President of the Academy of Osseointegration (AO), and a member of several American Association of Oral and Maxillofacial Surgeons (AAOMS) committees.

 Abstract: